meron-yemane/quote-catcher-client/README.md

 # Quote Catcher

-[Quote Catcher](https://quote-catcher.herokuapp.com) is a responsive, full-stack app that allows users to organize quotes by theme and author.
+[Quote Catcher](https://quote-catcher.herokuapp.com) is a responsive, full-stack application that allows users to organize quotes by theme and author.

 ## Introduction